 God loves us and believes in us even when we do not believe in Him.
 He wants us to place Him at a the center of our souls.
 Perhaps water has to become scarce sometimes before we seek it out.
 Followers of Christ, and all spiritually curious God seekers, go through spiritually dry times.
 God wants our souls to want Him like a deer pants for water during dry spiritual times.
 He wants us to satisfy our spiritual thirst by remaining connected to the spring.

 The passage ends with an interesting command “Let the one who is wise heed these things and ponder the loving deeds of the Lord”.
-Which does this mean?
+What does this mean?
 The things to be heeded are essentially the history of God and the Israelites.
 I think this command applies to us more broadly too.
 We are called to remember the things God has done for us to put the rains and droughts in perspective.

 We are also to “ponder the loving deeds of the Lord”.
 I really like this wording.
 God knows that we will be confused by the spiritual dynamic here on earth at times.
 He wants us to ponder and think about these things, but He also wants us to remember that He loves us.